 Decentraland is a metaverse project where players can buy and own virtual lands.
 The land plots you can own are considered NFTs and therefore tradable on the NFT marketplace.
 Furthermore, Decentraland is like a real-life economy where you and other players around the world can play and roam the land.

 And if you opt to own a plot of land yourself, you can create your own gameplay experience that you can monetize by charging entrance fees for other players.

-You can also innovate your virtual land and set up your business virtually by building a virtual shop, casino, or even a private club that you can rent to others.
+You can also innovate your virtual land and set up your business virtually by building a virtual shop that you can rent to others.
 The possibilities are just endless.

 How to Mine Decentraland (MANA)